This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 Incentives and sanctions should be used appropriately to maintain/improve the contract/supplier performance.

-There are specific contract terms and conditions that can be used to help drive contract compliance/performance.
-These should be incorporated into the contract terms and conditions (T&Cs).
+There are specific contract terms and conditions (T&Cs) that can be used to help drive contract compliance/performance.
+These should be incorporated into the contract T&Cs.

-You should ensure that you understand the specific contract T&Cs.
+You should ensure that you understand the contract's specific T&Cs.
 Any incentives and sanctions must be appropriate and legally enforceable.
-You should seek legal advice if in doubt as to the wording, appropriateness or legality of a proposed condition.
+You must seek legal advice if you are in doubt as to the wording, appropriateness or legality of a proposed condition.

 Examples of incentives and sanctions which could be considered are listed below.
 These must not be applied autonomously.
 Appropriate internal approval must be sought and received prior to implementation.